-What if I told you that there is a warehouse management solution that you can apply to your warehouse processes that will unveil exactly where your inefficiencies are?
-What if I told you that by magnifying your warehouse’s inefficiencies through a cloud based warehouse management system (WMS), you’ll save money – and most of the time, A LOT of money.
+What if I told you that there is a warehouse management solution that will unveil exactly where your inefficiencies are?
+What if I told you that by magnifying your warehouse’s inefficiencies through a cloud based warehouse management system, you’ll save money.
 Check out these five ways you can increase efficiency and amplify your bottom line with a WMS software solution.

 1. Utilize “Locations”

-Warehouse “locations” is one of the most underutilized principles when it comes warehouse organization.
-Locations don’t get as much attention as they should because, quite frankly, they are taken for granted or not acknowledged when it comes to warehouse planning.
+Warehouse “locations” are one of the most underutilized principles when it comes to warehouse organization.
+Locations don’t get as much attention as they should.

-If you want to sell more, experience fluid picking and shipping processes, and ultimately reduce labor costs, using “locations” correctly is your first step.
+If you want to sell more, using “locations” correctly is your first step.
 How nice would it be if your pickers could actually find things in your warehouse?
-Every item will have a location assigned so they easily have a reference when it’s time to grab it off the shelf and get it out the door.
+Every item will have a location so they have a reference when it’s time to get it out the door.

 2. Generate accurate pick lists

-As a quick refresher, “picking” in the warehouse setting refers to the fulfillment process in which an item is selected, or “picked” from a location and then sent off to quality control before shipping to the customer.
+As a quick refresher, “picking” refers to the fulfillment process in which an item is selected.
+Or, “picked” from a location, and then sent off to quality control before shipping to the customer.
 A good WMS allows you to generate “pick lists” based off of locations.
 Pick lists help your pickers save steps, which in turn saves time (and money!).
 If you really want to take your picking speed to the next level, check out SkuVault’s Hyper Picking Feature.

-Hyper Picking is a method of generating a Wave Picking session but takes it one step further to make your pick process more streamlined.
-In a traditional warehouse management system using Bins, Wave or Batch Picking usually involves some sort of manual filtering of orders and paper picking of print lists.
-With Hyper Picking, SkuVault has eliminated a few middleman steps to create a faster and more efficient pick system.
+Hyper Picking is a method of generating a Wave Picking session.
+But, it takes it one step further to make your pick process more streamlined.
+In a traditional warehouse management system using Bins, Wave or Batch Picking usually involves manual filtering of orders and paper picking of print lists.
+With Hyper Picking, SkuVault has eliminated steps to create a faster and more efficient pick system.
 Plus, you can can reduce waste by utilizing digital pick lists.
 You’ll not only save steps in the warehouse, but eliminate the need to purchase paper stock for printing.

 3.Amp up your Quality Control

 We get it.
 Your warehouse environment can be quite complex and chaotic.
-Your pickers are slammed with trying to juggle the pressure of peak season, handling multiple orders simultaneously, and are susceptible to errors as fatigue starts to set in from long, hectic hours on the floor.
-A warehouse management system has strong Quality Control checks in place that will highlight exactly where you are having problems through accurate QC reporting.
-If you have one particular picker who is continuously pulling incorrect orders, you can go straight to the source to correct the behavior and move on from it.
+Your pickers are trying to juggle the pressure of peak season and handling multiple orders simultaneously.
+A warehouse management system has strong Quality Control checks in place.
+They highlight exactly where you are having problems through accurate QC reporting.
+For example, if you have one particular picker who is continuously pulling incorrect orders, you can go straight to the source to correct the behavior.

 The very essence of quality control is a fundamental focus on customer satisfaction.
-By now, we all know the importance of delivering the right item to the customer every time – when you don’t it can very easily negatively affect your seller ratings on sites like Amazon.
+By now, we all know the importance of delivering the right item to the customer every time.
+When you don’t, it can negatively affect your seller ratings on sites like Amazon.
 One of the greatest challenges confronting business today is the continuous increase in customer expectation.
 Customers are day by day becoming more critical towards the quality of service they experience.

-Make sure you deliver on your customer service promise by amping up your quality control processes to keep your customers happy and always coming back for more.
+Make sure you amp up your quality control processes to keep your customers happy and always coming back for more.

 4. Know when expiring items actually expire

-Our partners at Shopify understand the importance of First-In-First-Out, or FIFO, and do a great job explaining the burden of sitting with dead inventory on your selves.
+Our partners at Shopify understand the importance of First-In-First-Out, or FIFO.
+They do a great job explaining the burden of sitting with dead inventory on your selves.